TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/SQLServer/readme.md

 ## Description

 This example demonstrate how we can create and use SQLServer CRUD activities.
 SQLServer CRUD app bascially contains 4 activities.
+The main purpose of these activities are:
+a.
+To fetch data using Query activity.
-The main purpose of these activities are to query to fetch data,insert data via iterator(First, it reads the input rows which is the data from query activity in this case.Then, it does some processing to the rows if required.And finally, it returns the output.), update the data, delete the data and from SQLServer database.
+b.
+To insert data using Insert activity.
+In this sample we will be inserting data via iterator(First, it reads the input rows which is the data from query activity in this case.Then, it does some processing to the rows if required.And finally, it returns the output.)
+c.
+Update the data using Update activity
+d.
+Delete the data  using Delete activityfrom SQLServer database.

 ## Prerequisites